-Being a signatory to the Universal Declaration of Human Rights, proclaimed by the United Nations General Assembly in Paris on 10 December 1948 as a common standard of achievements for all peoples and all nations, the state respects the dignity of a common man by giving him voice, empowering him and providing him social justice.
-The prin principlesoffice of Pakistan’s Constitution incorporates all the clauses of this Declaration.
-In this connection, the role of women is of utmost importance as emphasized by the founder of the country.
+Being a signatory to the Universal Declaration of Human Rights, proclaimed by the United Nations General Assembly in Paris on December 10, 1948, as a common standard of achievements for all peoples and all nations, the state respects the dignity of a common man by giving him a voice, empowering him, and providing him social justice.
+The principles of Pakistan’s Constitution incorporate all the clauses of this Declaration.
+In this connection, the role of women is of utmost importance, as emphasized by the founder of the country.

 5. Quality of Life

-Throughout history, the overriding objective of every state has been to improve the quality of life of the common citizens by meeting their basic needs at an affordable cost.
-Pakistan tries to ensure constant improvement in the quality of life of its citizens through sustainable and inclusive growth whose gains are distributed equitably among all the regions of the country and all the sections of the society
+Throughout history, the overriding objective of every state has been to improve the quality of life of its citizens by meeting their basic needs at an affordable cost.
+Pakistan tries to ensure constant improvement in the quality of life of its citizens through sustainable and inclusive growth, whose gains are distributed equitably among all the regions of the country and all the sections of society

 6. National Cohesion